N3142 Humanities & Social Studies Center

 Adey Almohsen

-I study the history of intellectual networks, ideas, critique, and print culture in the Middle East and North Africa (MENA) from the late eighteenth century to the present.
-My research and teaching interests include: modern MENA history, politics, and cultures; intellectual and literary histories of the Arab world; histories of Palestine, Israel, and the Arab-Israeli conflict; nationalisms, modernisms, and radicalisms in the Arab and Third worlds; transnational intellectual histories of the long 19th and long 20th centuries; the Nahda and Arab critique; classical and modern Arabic poetry; modern Islamic thought; history of postcolonial studies; and Arab-American thought in the twentieth century.
+I study the history of critique, ideas, and print culture in the Middle East and North Africa (MENA) from the late eighteenth century to the present.
+My research and teaching interests include: modern MENA history, politics, and cultures; intellectual and literary histories of the Arab world; histories of Palestine, Israel, and the Arab-Israeli conflict; modernisms, nationalisms, and radicalisms in the Arab and Third worlds; intellectual histories of the long 19th and long 20th centuries; the Nahda and the history of critique in the Arab world; Arabic poetry; modern Islamic thought; histories of Orientalism, postcolonial studies, and Palestinian studies; and twentieth century Arab-American thought.

 Education and Degrees